 - 7-8 Medium Apples peeled, cored & sliced

 - Preheat oven to 350° F. Add sliced apples to pan.
 I use a smaller 7"x11" baking dish.
 This fills the apples to the top of the pan.

 - Sprinkle sugar & cinnamon on top of the apples.
 I use a full cup of sugar but they might be too sweet for some people.

 - Mix the flour and 1 cup sugar together.
 Cut the butter into the mixture using a pastry mixer or a fork.
 The mixture should end up looking crumbly.
 Add the mixture to the top of the apples.

-- Bake uncovered for 30 minutes.
+- Bake uncovered for 45-60 minutes, until topping is crisp.
 Can be served warm with ice cream.